Animal rescue groups worked ahead of the ban to make sure dogs got out of Montreal. (Photo: One Last Chance/Facebook)

 "The fight is far from being over, but we are very pleased with this first victory," the Montreal SPCA said in a statement at the time.
 "We are particularly delighted to be able to continue finding adoptive homes for all of our healthy and behaviorally sound dogs, regardless of their physical appearance."

 When the law was originally passed, animal rights activists were not happy with the ruling.

 "If the city of Montreal truly wanted to ensure public safety, it would not have forced a rushed adoption of controversial legislation which is unfair, unenforceable, and, most importantly, ineffective," the Montreal SPCA said in a statement at the time.

-Some animal shelters are worried that abandoned or roaming healthy pit bulls will show up at their doors and will end up without homes now that the new legislation is put back into effect.
+Some animal shelters were worried that abandoned or roaming healthy pit bulls would show up at their doors and end up without homes now that the new legislation is put back into effect.

 "For the dogs who are already on the Island and are surrendered to local pounds and shelters, there may be a possibility to adopt these discarded dogs, but this will heavily depend of the shelters' or pounds' willingness to allow these dogs into their adoption programs," Annie Lortie of Montreal's One Last Chance - Animal Rescue Team told MNN.
 "Sadly, we suspect that many of these poor dogs might never make it out of these facilities alive."

 Volunteers at One Last Chance had been working for weeks before the legislation passed to proactively find placement for the pups.
 They reached out to rescue groups across Canada, finding foster homes for puppies and adult dogs in places that don't enforce breed bans, commonly known in the animal world as breed-specific legislation (BSL).